 Web links are not just for email.
 You can also use them effectively in direct mail.
 By including a short URL on your postcards (such as with googles URL shortener goo.gl) you can track your campaign easily.
 Don’t forget that a lot of your readers won’t visit this link, but those that do will give you a good indication of how the campaign is performing.

-If the above aren’t possible.
-Then just ask a sample of users how they found you.
+If possible, survey and ask a sample of users how they found you.
 You can do this with a form on your website or asking customers how they heard about you.

 You’ll enjoy a huge amount of success and improved conversion rates with the techniques outlined so far, but without testing, you’re just shooting in the dark.